Overview of the Hector Instrument and Survey

 You can find the team members via the following links:

 The Hector Instrument

-Hector is the next major dark-time instrument for the AAT and is a multi integral-field-unit spectrograph aimed at obtaining a low-redshift galaxy survey of up to 30,000 galaxies, with >70% imaged out to 2 effective radii.
+Hector is the next major dark-time instrument for the AAT and is a multi integral-field-unit spectrograph aimed at obtaining a low-redshift galaxy survey of 15,000 galaxies, with an aim for >70% imaged out to 2 effective radii.